freudi74/gradle-cmake-plugin/README.md

 ## Auto-created tasks

-* cmakeConfigure: Calls CMake to generate your build scripts in the folder selected by workingFolder.
+* *cmakeConfigure*: Calls CMake to generate your build scripts in the folder selected by workingFolder.

-* cmakeBuild: Calls CMake --build in the folder selected by workingFolder to actually build.
+* *cmakeBuild*: Calls CMake --build in the folder selected by workingFolder to actually build.

-* cmakeClean: Cleans the workingFolder.
+* *cmakeClean*: Cleans the workingFolder.

 ## examples